niloysannyal/DhakaHomeRentPrediction/README.md

 During model building I covered almost all data science concepts such as:

-- data load and cleaning
+- Data load and cleaning
-- outlier detection and removal
+- Outlier detection and removal
-- feature engineering
+- Feature engineering
-- dimensionality reduction
+- Dimensionality reduction
-- gridsearchcv for hyperparameter tunning
+- Gridsearchcv for hyperparameter tunning
-- k fold cross validation etc.
+- K fold cross validation etc.

 Technology and tools wise this project covers: